Robertfarb/whiteboarding-curriculum/w12/day3.md

 * Continue to implement instructor feedback on your projects.

 ### Late Morning
-* Roll call at 10am to facilitate evening's alumni panel.
+* Roll call at 10am
 * Complete HashMap/LRU Cache Project.

 ### Afternoon